 For many patients, sleep trouble does not show up alone.
 It often comes with brain fog, chronic fatigue, or a poor mood.
 That is why our team treats sleep and energy problems as part of the bigger picture of your health, not as a stand-alone diagnosis.

-Why Sleep and Energy Problems Need More Than a Quick Fix
+Why Do Sleep and Energy Problems Need More Than a Quick Fix?

 Several factors can quietly interfere with deep, restorative sleep:

 When these issues are active, your body has a hard time getting into the deep sleep stages needed for repair.
-You wake up tired, your focus drops during the day, and it becomes even harder to fall asleep the next night.
+The most restorative, slow-wave stage of sleep is when your body repairs tissue, builds bone and muscle, and strengthens immune defenses, according to sleep specialists at Stony Brook Medicine.
+Miss enough of it and you wake up tired, your focus drops during the day, and it becomes even harder to fall asleep the next night.
 This loop is exactly what a holistic approach to insomnia tries to break.

 Functional Medicine for Sleep: Finding the Root Causes